All Products

 Is the PolarDB JDBC driver available in public Maven repositories?

-According to the official website, the only supported method to obtain the JDBC driver is to download its JAR package.
+No. The only supported method to obtain the JDBC driver is to download its JAR package.
 For Maven projects, you must then manually install this JAR package into your local repository.

-How do I view the version number?
+How do I check the driver version?

 Can I configure multiple IP addresses and ports in the URL?